Help on the msnoise commands

 Options:

 -o, --outfile TEXT Output filename (?=auto).
-Defaults to PNG format, but
+Supports any matplotlib

 --help Show this message and exit.